lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
 An R package for creating grid maps of brownfield land in London.
+It was created as part of a Master's dissertation at the Centre for Advanced Spatial Analysis (CASA), UCL.

 ## Installation
 ```